 Colour and design

 Picking the wrong colour could make a car harder to sell but tastes do change.
-Ten years ago white was really only considered suitable for delivery vans and police cars but now it's the most popular new car colour by a considerable margin.
+In the early 2000s white was really only considered suitable for delivery vans and police cars but it rapidly grew in popularity and has been in the top three since 2013.

-Bright colours suit sports cars and hot hatches, but do they look as good on executive cars, where silver or black is usually the colour of choice?
+Bright colours suit sports cars and hot hatches, but do they look as good on executive cars, where silver, black or grey is usually the colour of choice?

 Another aspect to look at is the colour of the trim.
 On a car with a dark body colour, a light-coloured trim may look smart, but it might not be so practical if your car's at the mercy of family wear and tear.